cra2ycoder/tutorial-html/tags/README.md

         <li>It is an empty element, meaning that it has no content and does not have a closing tag</li>
         <li>It is commonly used to serve the same media content in multiple formats supported by different browsers.</li>
     </ul>
-    <p>specifies multiple media resources for the picture, the audio element, or the video element.
-It is an empty element, meaning that it has no content and does not have a closing tag.
-It is commonly used to serve the same media content in multiple formats supported by different browsers.</p>
 </details>

 ---